OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Remarks

-While minimizing the number of executed queries can yield large performance gains, it is usually done at the expense of readability.
+While minimizing the number of executed queries can yield large performance gains, it's usually done at the expense of readability.
 So the key here is to optimize only when required.
 Use all Service Center reports to pinpoint the bottlenecks.
-Remember that fast queries won't show up on the slow queries report but, if they are executed often, their aggregate time will influence all other logs (screen logs, web service logs etc.)
+Remember that fast queries won't show up on the slow queries report but, if they're executed often, their aggregate time influences all other logs (screen logs, web service logs etc.)

 ## Avoid ReturnedRowCount (version 4.2 or below)